hms-networks/IgnitionEwonConnector/readme.md

    * When the page reloads you can now see the module you installed in the list of modules.

+### Upgrading

+Upgrading the module to a newer version can be done by following the [Installation](#installation) steps above.
+Once installed, restart Ignition for the changes to fully take effect.

 <sup>[Back to top](#table-of-contents)</sup>

 ## [Ewon Setup](#table-of-contents)